Echinocereus fendleri: Subspecies

-One variety of this species, Echinocereus fendleri var. kuenzleri, Kuenzler's hedgehog cactus (formerly Echinocereus kuenzleri), is rare and federally listed as an endangered species of the United States.
+Echinocereus fendleri subsp. fendleri, Kuenzler's hedgehog cactus (formerly Echinocereus kuenzleri), is rare and federally listed as an endangered species of the United States.
 When it was listed in 1979, there were only 200 known individuals of this variety remaining, all in the Sacramento Mountains of New Mexico.
 It was threatened with extinction by poachers, who removed many plants from the wild.

 More populations have since been discovered.
 The US Fish and Wildlife Service has suggested it be downlisted to threatened status.
 Kuenzler's hedgehog cactus differs from other varieties of the species by having large flowers, reaching 11 centimeters long and magenta in color, and white spines.

+Distribution

+Echinocereus fendleri is found in the United States (Arizona, New Mexico, Colorado, and Texas) and the neighboring Mexican states of Sonora and Chihuahua.
+Plants are found growing in on dry slopes and in rocky limestone areas growing in semidesert grasslands, chaparral, coniferous-oak woodlands at elevations of 900 to 2400 meters.

+Taxonomy

+First described as Cereus fendleri by George Engelmann in 1849, the species was named to honor German botanist August Fendler.
+Francisco Seitz placed the species in the genus Echinocereus in 1870.